-A source who wished not to be named the Racine County Eye said as of Thursday afternoon, 14 members of an 18-member locked residential unit that serves people who have dementia and Alzheimer’s Disease have COVID-19.
+A source who wished not to be named by the Racine County Eye said as of Thursday afternoon, 14 members of an 18-member locked residential unit that serves people who have dementia and Alzheimer’s disease have COVID-19.
 Also, three nurses and 12 staff have tested positive for the virus.

 In a statement issued Tuesday, Wisconsin Department of Veterans Affairs (WDVA) Secretary Mary Kolar reported that the residents had recently started showing COVID-19 symptoms at the Wisconsin Veteran’s Home.